mateodelnorte/sourced/docs/docs.md

 <a name="entity-merge"></a>
 ## #merge
-should marge a snapshot into the current object, overwriting any common properties.
+should merge a snapshot into the current snapshot, overwriting any common properties.

 ```js
 var snapshot = {